sjadams5331/MedNet-Enterprise-Lab/02-MedNet-FileServer/06-storage-and-quotas.md

 ![Fstab corrected to a single UUID-based entry; full unmount/remount-all cycle confirms the LVM volume mounts cleanly at /srv/samba](../screenshots/06-storage-and-quotas_06.png)

-Samba was then restarted — not just started, to guarantee a clean process boundary after the mount changes:
+Samba was then restarted, not just started, to guarantee a clean process boundary after the mount changes:

 ```bash
 sudo systemctl restart smbd nmbd winbind